sook-tusk/SRMS-Workshop/RStudio-Github-Remote-Connection/SettingUp_Github_RStudio.md

 HTML URL, we need SSH URL to connect this repo with RStudio.
 We just check SSH URL for now.

-## 6. Clone github repo to a RStudio project
+## 6. Clone github repo to an RStudio project
 Relaunch RStudio.
 At the top-right corner, click on Project upside-down arrow \> New Project... \> Version Control \> Git \> Clone Git Repository \>